ouspg/CompSec/README.md

 Labs have been split to different tasks. **The amount of tasks which are required for each level/grade is defined in the grading section of corresponding lab.**

 * __Level 1:__ You don't have to participate in the lab.
-You earn grade 1 from that week by attending lectures and filling a lecture diary/tasks of corresponding topic
+You earn grade 1 from that week by attending lectures and answering to lecture questionnaires of corresponding topic
 * __Level 2:__ Complete the bare minimum of the lab.
 This will earn you grade **2** from that week.
 You are expected to do this during lab hours.
 * __Level 3:__ Complete the whole lab without extra work.
 This will earn you grade **3** from this week.
 You are expexted to do this during the lab hours but you are allowed to finish it on your own time
-* __Level 4:__ Complete the above (excluding lecture diary/tasks) and some extra work.
+* __Level 4:__ Complete the above (excluding lecture questionnaires) and some extra work.
 This will earn you a grade of **4** from that week.
 It is likely that you don't have time to complete this during lab hours so you are expected to do this extra work on your own time, and return it before deadline.
-* __Level 5:__ Complete all the above (excluding lecture diary/tasks) and the most challenging extra work.
+* __Level 5:__ Complete all the above (excluding lecture questionnaires) and the most challenging extra work.
 You will earn a grade of **5** from that week.
 It is likely that you don't have time to complete this during lab hours so you are expected to do this extra work on your own time, and return it before deadline.

 ## Grading

 As described earlier, you can get up to 5 points in each week during the first five weeks.
 (Total 25 points)

-For last two weeks, there is still possibility earn total of 2  points from weekly lecture assignments (one (1) each), even if you have completed five labs already.
+For last two weeks, there is still possibility earn total of 2  points from weekly lecture questionnaires (one (1) each), even if you have completed five labs already.

 From final coursework, points can be obtained as following.
 Grade from 1 to 5 is multiplied with three (3):

-Topic|Grade/Points
+Topic|Grade/Points*
 -|-
-Literature review/ cybersecurity essay|1 - 3 (3 - 9)
+Academic survey (essay)|1 - 3 (3 - 9)
 Small own project or project from given topics| 2 - 4 (6 - 12)
 Challenging own project | 3 - 5 (9 - 15)
+*This table might still change.
+TBA final coursework topics

 *As result, we get following table for total grade:*

-Points|Total Grade
+Total Points|Total Grade
 :-:|:-:
-<10 | fail
+<10 | failed
 10+ | 1
 15+ | 2
 21+ | 3